aasmal97/aasmal97/README.md

 Currently, I have a strong foundation in frontend development, and have been increasing by backend knowledge over the years.
 I have worked extensively with a variety of CI/CD tools, databases, and testing libraries, but despite that, I continue being hungry for more.

 However, despite my thirst for knowlegde, in the end, I'm only satisfied when I can be part of a team, creating and bringing value to and with others.
-After all, the best achievements are best celebrated with others, right?
+After all, the best achievements are best celebrated with others.

 ## 📈 Stats
 <div width="100%">